j-keck/zfs-snap-diff/README.md

 # Changelog

 ###0.0.X###

+0.0.5:
+  * file compare method configurable: size+modTime (default) or md5
+  * optional limit how many snapshots are scan to search older file version
+  * autohide messages in frontend
+  * show message if no snapshots found

 0.0.4:
   * view, diff, download or restore file from a snapshot
   * view file with syntax highlight